 Quick Summary– She works at a marketing/advertising agency and is responsible for researching new software and tools to create a more efficient work environment for teams.
-She is also responsible in ensuring the internal communication between remote employees is efficient and effective.
+She is also responsible for ensuring the internal communication between remote employees is efficient and effective.

 Small Business Executive Steve

 Quick Summary- An executive for a growing startup.
-In addition to leading the company, he manages the team work efficiency.
+In addition to leading the company, he manages the teamwork efficiency.